Angelita Lapuz Bradney, writer

 About Angelita

-Angelita Lapuz Bradney is a prize-winning fiction writer.
-Her work has been published in literary magazines and anthologies and performed on stage.
+Angelita Lapuz Bradney is a prize-winning fiction writer with British and Filipino heritage.
+Her work has been published in numerous literary magazines and anthologies and performed on stage.
 She has an MA in Creative and Life Writing from Goldsmiths, University of London, and is a graduate of the Faber Academy.

 “Angelita’s writing is clear, cold, seemingly dispassionate, taking us to the heart of trauma and its effects on memory, leaving the reader with the spaces to wonder what we and history may also choose to forget.
 This is superb writing: both imaginatively rich and confidently spare in crafting.”
 Cathy Galvin, Director of The Word Factory, Co-Founder of The Sunday Times EFG Short Story Prize, and judge of the 2017 National Memory Day short story competition.